TeetyK/TeetyK/README.md

 - 👋 Hi, I’m @TeetyK
 - 👀 I’m interested in programing.
 - 🌱 I’m currently learning C++,other .
-- 💞️ I'm studying in university.
+- 💞️ I'm studying in Kasetsart University.
 - 📫 Thank you!

 <!---
 TeetyK/TeetyK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.